 Writing this Dell XPS 15 2020 review made me feel okay about ditching my desktop for a few days — and that’s rare.
-Dell’s latest 15-inch laptop crams 10th Gen Intel power and discrete Nvidia graphics into a slim and attractive package, delivering workstation-like performance within a decidedly non-workstation-like design.
+Dell’s latest 15-inch laptop packs 10th Gen Intel power (we're waiting on Tiger Lake) and discrete Nvidia graphics into a slim and attractive package, delivering workstation-like performance within a decidedly non-workstation-like design.

 CPU: 10th Gen Core i5 and Core i7

 GPU: Intel UHD Graphics, Nvidia GTX 1650 Ti

 Display: 15.6-inch Infinity Edge display (1920 x 1200 or 3840 x 2400)